Employer Sponsored Visa Melbourne | 482 & 186 Specialists

-Expert employer sponsored visa services in Melbourne for subclass 482 (Skills in Demand/TSS) and 186 (ENS).
+Expert employer sponsored visa services in Melbourne.
 MARA-registered agents helping employers sponsor workers and employees gain PR.
 SAF levy guidance included.

 Employer Sponsored Visa Services in Melbourne

 As Melbourne's expert employer sponsored visa specialists, we assist both skilled workers seeking employer sponsorship and Melbourne businesses wanting to sponsor overseas talent.
-Our MARA-registered migration agents (No. 1569835) provide comprehensive guidance on the subclass 482 visa (Skills in Demand, formerly TSS - Temporary Skill Shortage) and subclass 186 visa (Employer Nomination Scheme/ENS) for permanent residency.
-Whether you're a chef, IT professional, engineer, manager, or tradesperson in Melbourne, we can help you secure employer sponsorship or guide your business through the sponsorship process.
+Our MARA-registered migration agents (No. 1569835) provide comprehensive guidance on the subclass 482 visa (Skills in Demand, formerly TSS - Temporary Skill Shortage, renamed December 2024) across the Specialist, Core and Essential Skills streams, the subclass 186 visa (Employer Nomination Scheme/ENS) for permanent residency, and the subclass 494 Skilled Employer Sponsored Regional visa.
+Whether you're a chef, IT professional, engineer, manager, or tradesperson in Melbourne or regional Victoria, we can help you secure employer sponsorship or guide your business through the sponsorship process.

 The employer sponsored visa pathway is one of the most popular routes to Australian permanent residency, especially in Melbourne's diverse job market.
 The 482 visa allows skilled workers to work in Australia for up to 4 years for an approved sponsor, with full work rights and access to Medicare.
-After 3 years on a 482 visa, eligible workers can transition to the permanent 186 visa (ENS) through the Temporary Residence Transition (TRT) stream.
-Our Melbourne employer visa agents help navigate the complex requirements including labour market testing, Skilling Australians Fund (SAF) levy, minimum salary thresholds ($73,150 in 2025), and nomination processes.
+After the required period of employment on a 482 visa (currently 2 years for most applicants), eligible workers can transition to the permanent 186 visa (ENS) through the Temporary Residence Transition (TRT) stream.
+Our Melbourne employer visa agents help navigate the complex requirements including labour market testing, Skilling Australians Fund (SAF) levy, the CSIT (Core Skills Income Threshold) minimum salary see Home Affairs for current rate, and nomination processes.

 Our employer sponsored visa services in Melbourne include employer sponsorship approval, labour market testing compliance, position nomination applications, SAF levy calculation and guidance, visa application preparation for employees, 482 to 186 transition planning, and ongoing compliance support.
 We serve employers and employees across Melbourne CBD, St Kilda, and all Victoria suburbs with bilingual support in English and Chinese.